Jahsiear Rogers

 Best Fit

-Rogers is an ideal fit for an up-tempo, spread offensive scheme that prioritizes getting the ball to its playmakers in space.
-Oklahoma's offensive system, with its history of producing high-level receivers, is a perfect environment for his skill set.
-A creative play-caller who will manufacture touches for him on jet sweeps, screens, and in the return game, in addition to a traditional receiving role, will maximize his explosive talents.
+Rogers is an ideal fit for a modern, up-tempo spread offense that prioritizes getting the ball to its playmakers in space.
+Oklahoma's offensive system, which has a history of producing high-level NFL receivers, is a perfect match for his skill set.
+A scheme that utilizes pre-snap motion and a diverse screen game, while also taking deep vertical shots, will maximize his game-breaking speed and allow him to be a versatile weapon.

 Player Comparison